Those Who Want to Go: A More Expansive Great Repatriation

 Conclusion:

 America will never be the same nation it was before the 1965 Immigration Act and the subsequent 60 years of mass immigration.
-The scar of the Great Replacement will forever mark the country and there is likely to be a permanent segment of the population which is non-White and larger in share than the historic average (which was about 12%).
+The scar of the Great Replacement will forever mark the country and there is likely to be a permanent segment of the population which is minority descended and larger in share than the historic average (which was about 12%).

 But, through a detailed understanding of the current social environment, the policy options available, and the cost and savings involved in the process, Americans can begin to engage in a real conversation about what a viable repatriation and immigration system would look like.